Pondering with Intent

 • • •

 Capitalism is not meant to be fair.
-It is meant to be what it is: extremely unfair.
+It is meant to be what it is: patently unfair.
 It is meant to put unfathomable sums of money into a small number of bank accounts, and that is what it does.

 • • •